Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 # P<samp>atterns _via_ Techniques:</samp> Object-oriented C<samp>IRCUITRY</samp>

+## Inductive reasoning for Intro

+let's present the idea by a case study.

 > __«C<samp>IRCUITRY</samp>» as an idea is better presented by _inductive reasoning_ &mdash; from a case below.__

 Consider a bundle of interlaced "_either_"-functions: